Bail in the United Kingdom: High Court, Court of Appeal and Supreme Court

 Appeals in criminal cases can be made, in the correct circumstances, to the High Court by way of case stated.
 Appeals by way of case stated are appeals that focus on legal matters (rather than facts).
 In these circumstances, the High Court may grant bail in cases originally heard in the magistrates' court.

 An appeal can also be achieved by judicial review of the decision at Crown court level.
 While the High Court may have jurisdiction to review Crown court bail conditions in certain circumstances, the court will use this power sparingly.
 For a judicial review to be successful, the decision of the Crown court must be found to be unreasonable to the level set by the public law principle of Wednesbury unreasonableness.

 Where an appeal is being made to the Court of Appeal, bail can be granted by a judge from the lower court who certified the case for appeal, or by a Lord or Lady Justice of Appeal sitting alone, or the full court.

 The Supreme Court does not grant bail.

 Immigration bail

-Immigration bail is a form a bail provided to those in immigration detention.
-This is likely to be during the period where a decision as to immigration status or deportation is being made, though immigration bail may persist even where a person could not be lawfully detained.
-The regime is distinct from and operates separately to bail for criminal offences – though previous convictions and the risk of offending are relevant considerations for those deciding whether to grant immigration bail.
+Immigration bail is a form of bail granted to individuals in immigration detention.
+It is typically issued while a decision on immigration status or deportation is pending, though it may still be issued even where a person can no longer be lawfully detained.
+The system is distinct from bail for criminal offences, though common factors such as previous convictions and the risk of offending are considered.

-Immigration bail applies where a person is liable to be detained by the Secretary of State, usually the Home Secretary, for an immigration offence.
-Immigration bail applies where a person is, or is liable to be, detained under the following provisions:
+Immigration bail applies to individuals liable for detention by the Secretary of State, usually the Home Secretary, for an immigration offence.
+It applies when a person is, or is liable to be, detained under the following provisions: